 Increasing the top marginal tax rate.
-Biden’s American Families Plan would push the highest income tax bracket from 37% to 39.6%.
-(BTW that’s what it was prior to former President Donald Trump’s 2017 tax cuts.)
+Biden’s American Families Plan would push the highest income tax bracket from 37% to 39.6% for higher-earning Americans (think: incomes of more than $400,000 a year, though exact dollar figures are TBD).
+That’s what it was prior to former President Donald Trump’s 2017 tax cuts.
+And the House Dems' plan calls for an additional surtax for Americans earning more than $5 million.
+The goal: raise $170 billion over the next decade.

 Raising capital gains taxes.
-The admin has proposed taxing long-term gains as ordinary income for Americans who earn at least $1 million a year.
-That hike, plus an additional surcharge, could more than double the current top tax rate from 20% to 43.4%.
-Psst...a capital gain is the profit you earn from selling an asset that increased in value.
+The latest proposals call for a top tax rate of 25% on capital gains, up from 20% now (but lower than the 39.6% Biden had proposed).
+Hint: a capital gain is the profit you earn from selling an asset that increased in value.
 It's considered "long-term" if the asset was held for more than a year.
-We Skimm'd the deets here.
+We Skimm'd the details.

 Cracking down on unpaid taxes.
 Biden is also looking to provide more funding for the IRS to chase down tax evaders.
 He says that could generate an additional $700 billion in revenue over the next decade.

 Bumping up taxes on corporations.
-Biden’s infrastructure plan calls for an increase in the top corporate tax rate from 21% to 28%.
+Biden called for increasing the top corporate tax rate from 21% to 28%, but Dems are settling on 26.5%.
 PS: Here’s what that could mean for consumers and investors.

-Your move: While these tax plans are still TBD, there are a few things you can do to ready your wallet for any potential tax-code changes.
+Your move: While these plans are still TBD, there are a few things you can do to ready your wallet for any potential changes.

 Prep your budget.
 If you think you’ll owe Uncle Sam more in the future, look for ways to cut regular costs.
 Then, put that money into a sinking fund to cover you come tax time.
 And even if you aren’t personally affected by these hikes, know that higher taxes for companies can be passed onto consumers (aka you) in the form of higher prices.
-So putting aside a little extra for everyday costs could be smart.
+So planning to pay a little extra for everyday costs could be smart.

-Close your eyes.
+Don't make any sudden moves in your portfolio.
 Investors tend to get spooked by proposed tax hikes.
 And that can make markets go a little crazy.
 Best practice: wait out any market turbulence and focus on your long-term goals.
 Because acting impulsively to avoid short-term discomfort could cost you in the long run.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.